 Simply pull down the cob and twist in order to remove them from the stalks.
 Then it’s the fun reveal.
 Peel the husks off the cobs and see what colors you get to enjoy.
 You can also leave some of the husks on if you’d like to leave them out for decoration.

 You’ve removed all the husks and have enjoyed seeing what your hard work and patience has accomplished!
 Now it’s time for drying.
 Simply leave them in a cool, dry place, on a rack or table while rotating them every few days.
 After 4-6 weeks they should be as hard as “flint” and will store for years.

-When ready to remove the kernels, simply use your fingers to gently remove them.
+When ready to remove the kernels, you can use your fingers to gently remove them.
 They will come off fairly easily, and this is a favorite activity for our kids.
 Be warned that over time your fingers can get very sore.
 If you have more than a few cobs to remove the kernels from, there are corn shellers you can purchase, hand held or electric, that will become your best friend quickly.
 Or there is this cast iron, manual corn shelling machine.

 Can You Eat Glass Gem Corn?
 And Other Uses

 What does glass gem corn taste like?
 If you eat it off a cob that’s been cooked, some say it is still somewhat tasty, earthy taste but not sweet and harder to chew.
 Most people will not like it cooked and eaten off the cob.